Generic selectors

 While not everyone has the gift of healings[15], notice what Jesus called them:

-MATTHEW 12:12 “… So then, it is lawful to do good on the Sabbaths.”
+MATTHEW 12:12 “… Therefore it is lawful to do good on the Sabbath.”

 Jesus Christ said healings on the Sabbath were “good” works and even “lawful”; that is, they are not only honorable and decent but permitted on the Sabbath by the Law.
 Good works are important, especially on the Sabbath when we usually have more opportunities to serve one another.
 But we cannot do good works if we do not seek the opportunities and prepare ahead of time.

-SABBATH PREPARATION: Doing good works on the Sabbath requires preparation.
+SABBATH PREPARATION: Doing GOOD WORKS on the Sabbath requires preparation.
 The Sabbath is usually a time we have more opportunities to serve the Body of Christ.
 Prepare for the Sabbath by seeking opportunities to do good works.

 For this reason, God has given His children a commandment to do good works.
 As His children, we have a common parentage and purpose in this life through our relationship with God.
 As a result, we are all part of, and have a responsibility to, the Body of Christ[16].
 Notice the ordinance given to each of God’s children: